zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language podcast episod e 1,191.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.
 Hey, it’s the St ar Wars edition!
 Because everyone know I played Chewbacca in the original mo vie.

 Visit our website at ESLPod.com and become a member  of ESL Podcast to download the Learning Guide for this episode.
-You c an also take a look at our ESL Podcast Store and like us on Facebook at facebo ok.com/eslpod.
+You can also take a look at our ESL Podcast Store and like us on Facebook at facebo ok.com/eslpod.

 This episode is a dialogue between Donald and Carla  about living on the fringes of society.
 Let’s get started.